 Comprehensive assessment of semiconducting transition metal oxides using unbiased electronic structure calculations with integrated treatment of s, p, and d electrons.

 We developed a theoretical approach to search for new and realizable metastable polymorphs in ionic systems.

 The key role that band-edge orbital character has on defect tolerance (gained from MAPbX3 perovskites) underlies a new joint data-mining and theory approach to screen materials for long minority-carrier lifetimes, which is a critical photovoltaic absorber property.

 Thin films of the metastable spinel γ-Sn3N4 were synthesized by sputtering and characterized for semiconducting properties, such as absorption spectra, electrical transport, ionization potential, and minority-carrier diffusion length.

-The mission of the Center for Next Generation of Materials by Design is to dramatically transform the discovery of functional energy materials through multiple-property search, incorporation of metastable materials into predictive design, and the development of theory to guide materials synthesis.
+The mission of the Center for Next Generation of Materials Design is to dramatically transform the discovery of functional energy materials through multiple-property search, incorporation of metastable materials into predictive design, and the development of theory to guide materials synthesis.

-The Center for Next Generation of Materials by Design is creating a high-throughput computational tool based on first-principles theory to predict the formation energy of polymorphs, including new unknown structures.
+The Center for Next Generation of Materials Design is creating a high-throughput computational tool based on first-principles theory to predict the formation energy of polymorphs, including new unknown structures.

-The Center for Next Generation of Materials by Design is designing a novel semiconducting transition metal oxide alloy with absorption in the visible and with favorable electron and hole transport properties.
+The Center for Next Generation of Materials Design is designing a novel semiconducting transition metal oxide alloy with absorption in the visible and with favorable electron and hole transport properties.